MikeBirdTech/obsidian-open-interpreter/README.md

 # Open Interpreter Plugin for Obsidian

-This plugin integrates Open Interpreter with Obsidian, allowing you to run AI-powered code interpretation directly within your notes.
+This plugin integrates Open Interpreter with Obsidian, allowing you to run AI-powered automations directly within your notes using natural language commands.

 ## Features

-- Run Open Interpreter commands from within Obsidian
+- Execute natural language commands to automate tasks within your Obsidian vault
 - Interactive chat interface for communicating with the interpreter
 - Automatic installation check and guidance for Open Interpreter
-- Seamless integration with your Obsidian vault
+- Seamless integration with your Obsidian vault, with full access to read, write, and edit Markdown files

 ## Installation